MA Education: Early Childhood

 EDU6356 - Critical Issues in Education and Educational Research - AUT SEM 30 Credits

-This module introduces students to key issues in education and educational research that will underpin their studies as they work through the full-time masters programme.
+This module introduces students to key issues in education and educational research that will underpin their studies, regardless of which pathway they take through the full-time masters programme.
 It outlines historical approaches to educational research and introduces the key paradigms of educational research.
 The module moves on to consider critical issues in education and educational research, drawing on the research strengths of the module team and focusing in particular on educational psychology and globalisation, enabling the module to provide a foundation for other modules on the programme.
-The module thus offers students an opportunity to develop a critical stance towards some of the most pressing issues in education and educational research in contemporary societies.
+The module thus offers students an opportunity to develop a critical stance towards some of the most pressing issues in educational research in contemporary societies.

-EDU6099 - Contemporary Issues in Early Childhood Education - SPR SEM 30 Credits
+EDU6099 - Early Childhood 2: Contemporary Issues in Early Childhood Education - SPR SEM 30 Credits

 EDU6358 - The Practice of Research - SPR SEM 30 Credits

 This module introduces students to the processes involved in designing a research project, conducting the study and completing the research report.
 The module focuses on research design, on identifying issues, formulating research questions and choosing appropriate methods to use in particular instances and settings.
 It explores various approaches to data analysis and outlines issues to be considered in the writing up process.
 It aims to provide students with the skills and knowledge required to complete a dissertation in an education-related field.

 The teaching team is committed to formative assessment, whereby students are continuously supported and advised about the ongoing development of their ideas and the writing of assessment tasks.
 Students learn through lectures, seminars, workshops, discussion, active inquiry and investigations.